dilshankarunarathne/design-patterns/README.md

 So, even though they might have different syntax, the patterns are just the same.
 They make it easier to understand new concepts of programming.

+### Coupling
+Coupling in OOP refers to, how much a